-- 2.4 The concentrations of the substances listed in condition 2.3 shall be expressed at reference conditions, 273K, 101.3kPa, without correction for water vapour content and the results of the monitoring shall be expressed in milligrams per cubic metre (mgm-3). - 2.5 There shall be no offensive odour emitted from the installation detected beyond the site boundary as perceived by an officer of the regulating authority. - 2.6 No piece of plant or equipment mentioned in condition 1.1 above (or any replacement used for the same purpose), shall be operated with an extraction point direct to atmosphere unless specifically noted within this document or specifically agreed in writing with the regulator. - 2.7 The introduction of dilution air to emission stacks shall not be permitted.
+- 2.4 The concentrations of the substances listed in condition 2.3 shall be expressed at reference conditions, 273K, 101.3kPa, without correction for water vapour content and the results of the monitoring shall be expressed in milligrams per cubic metre (mgm-3). - 2.5 Discharges to surface water from roofs and open areas of Zinc and Ammonia shall be controlled as per the site's Surface Water Abatement Scheme.
+The Surface Water Abatement Scheme (SWAC) shall be updated from time to time as may be necessary to ensure that zinc and ammonia discharges are minimised. - 2.6 No piece of plant or equipment mentioned in condition 1.1 above (or any replacement used for the same purpose), shall be operated with an extraction point direct to atmosphere unless specifically noted in table 3 or specifically agreed in writing with the regulator. - 2.7 The introduction of dilution air to emission stacks shall not be permitted.